 In order to compare plans, it is necessary to assign a quantitative score to the performance of each plan.
-In principle, arbitrary scoring schemes can be used (e.g. prospect theory (18)).
 In this work, in order to be consistent with economic appraisal, a simple utility-based approach is used.
-The approach is related to the Vickrey bottleneck model (19, 20), but is modified in order to be consistent with our approach based on complete daily plans (21, 11).
 The elements of our approach are as follows: